joric/mitosis/README.md

 ## Uploading fimware

-To flash nRF modules, connect ST-LINK/V2 to the module programming pins as shown on the pictures (SWCLK, SWDIO, GND, 3.3V - top to bottom) and run this batch (windows 10):
+To flash nRF modules, connect ST-LINK/V2 to the module programming pins (SWCLK, SWDIO, GND, 3.3V - top to bottom) and run this batch (windows 10):

 ```
 @echo off